rbisdorff/Digraph3/docSphinx/tutorial.rst

 E(AS,nf) = +0.080
 E(FG,nf) = +0.027

-We hence recover the relational equivalence characteristic values shown in the third row of the table shown in Fig.64.
+We hence recover the relational equivalence characteristic values shown in the third row of the table shown in Fig. 64.
+The global ranking represents obviously a rather balanced compromise with respect to all movie critics'opinions as there appears no negative correlation with anyone of them.
+The global ranking apparently takes also correctly in account that the journalist *JH*, a locally renowned movie critic, shows a higher significance weight.

 The ordinal correlation between the global Net-Flows ranking and the digraph *g* is furthermore computed as follows:

 >>> corr = g.computeOrdinalCorrelatin(nf)
 >>> tau = corr['correlation']